Sage-Bionetworks/schematic/docs/README.rst

     schematic init --config ~/path/to/config.yml

 Note: this should prompt you with a URL that will take you through Google OAuth.
-Your credential.json will get automatically downloaded the first time you run this command.
+Your credential.json and token.pickle will get automatically downloaded the first time you run this command.

 4.2.
 Metadata Manifest Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~